Next Lesson - Chronic Inflammation

 - The response causes decreased appetite, increased pulse rate, altered sleep patterns and changes in plasma concentration of acute phase proteins such as:

-- C-reactive protein (CRP) (clinically useful)
+- C-reactive protein (CRP) (clinically useful in assessing the level of inflammation)

 - Alpha-1 antitrypsin